 - Infantile hemangioendothelioma

 - Tufted angioma

-Most central nervous system vascular malformations are not managed in the Vascular Malformation Clinic but are evaluated by the Department of Neurosurgery.
-Pulmonary malformations like hereditary hemorrhagic telangiectasia (HHT) and Osler-Rendu-Weber disease are managed by Pulmonary Medicine.
-Congenital lymphedemas are managed at the Lymphedema Clinic in Cardiology and Vascular Medicine.
+Most central nervous system vascular malformations are not managed in the Vascular Malformation Clinic but are evaluated by the Department of Neurologic Surgery.
+Pulmonary malformations such as hereditary hemorrhagic telangiectasia and Osler-Weber-Rendu disease are managed by the Division of Pulmonary and Critical Care Medicine.
+Congenital lymphedemas are managed at the Lymphedema Clinic in the Division of Cardiovascular Diseases.

-The Vascular Malformation Clinic participates in a variety of innovative research activities.
+The Vascular Malformation Specialty Clinic participates in a variety of innovative research activities.
 Current research initiatives include: